 Fubon Fellowship Fund

-This fund was established in 2005 by Fubon Financial to provide fellowships to LL.M. students, with a preference for students from greater China.
+This fund was established in 2005 by Fubon Financial to provide fellowships to LL.M. students.

 The Jack J.T.
 Huang Scholarship

 Established in 2007 by Jack J.T.
-Huang Esq., the scholarship provides financial aid to LL.M. students who are residents of greater China, with a preference given to students who are residents of Taiwan.
+Huang Esq., the scholarship provides financial aid to LL.M. students.

 José Francisco Gouvêa Vieira Scholarship

-Established in 2013, the Gouvêa Vieira Scholarship provides financial assistance to students who are residents of Latin America, preferably Brazil, with excellent academic credentials and demonstrated financial need.
+Established in 2013, the Gouvêa Vieira Scholarship provides financial assistance to students with excellent academic credentials and demonstrated financial need.

 Joseph V. Heffernan Fellowship

 This fellowship was established in 1980 by Marion and Joseph V. Heffernan ’35.
-Only students enrolled in the Graduate Legal Studies Program are eligible.
+Only students enrolled in the LL.M.
+Program are eligible.

 The Judith R. and Michael E. Thoyer Scholarship

-Established in 2008 by Judith Reinhardt Thoyer ’65 and Michael E. Thoyer '63 LL.M., the Thoyer Scholarship provides financial assistance to LL.M. students who are citizens or residents of Sub-Saharan African nations and have outstanding academic credentials and demonstrated financial need.
+Established in 2008 by Judith Reinhardt Thoyer ’65 and Michael E. Thoyer '63 LL.M., the Thoyer Scholarship provides financial assistance to LL.M. students who have outstanding academic credentials and demonstrated financial need.

 Julius Silver Fellowship in Law, Science, and Technology